ajadam/NLPChallenge2021/README.md

 * WeTried to use Beyond-Back Translation & GenderSwap methods in order to tackle the fairness problem.

 ## Validation strategy :
-We did not do any cross-validation, because we quickly noticed that a simple hold-out sample was enough to evaluate our models, because the score on the public LB was very close to the one estimated with our hold-out strategy.
+We did not do any cross-validation, we quickly noticed that a simple hold-out sample was enough to evaluate our models, because the score on the public LB was very close to the one estimated with our hold-out strategy.

 ## Insights :